Hey~I’m Nicole Reilly

 I’ve always experienced life a little differently.

-For a long time, I thought that came from being adopted at birth, from growing up feeling slightly out of step with the family I loved.
+For a long time, I thought that came from being adopted at birth, from growing up feeling slightly different from the family I loved.

 I assumed that was why I was such a deep, reflective child.